zac-garby/pluto-lang/README.md

  - Rewrite in a faster language - possibly Rust or Go.
  - Add type conversions (maybe "val -> type" or "val as type" or "val:type")
  - Add sorting builtins
+ - Add importing files
+ - Add classes or some other OOP system